May 1, 2026

 4.1.
 Tax and customs benefits for entrepreneurs

-- tax rates for the use of water resources for irrigation of farmland are reduced in 2020 by 50 % of the established rates;
+- tax rates for the use of water resources for the irrigation of agricultural land were reduced by 50 % of the established rates;

-- the accrual and payment of tourist (hotel) tax is suspended;
+- the accrual and payment of the tourist (hotel) tax were suspended;

-- for individual entrepreneurs, the minimum amount of social tax is reduced to 50% of monthly income tax;
+- for individual entrepreneurs, the minimum social tax amount was reduced to 50% of the monthly gross income;

-- the amount of deductions for wholesalers of alcoholic beverages is reduced from 5 to 3%;
+- the contribution rate for enterprises engaged in the wholesale trade of alcoholic beverages was reduced from 5% to 3%;

-- fees for the right to retail alcohol products for public catering enterprises are reduced by 25% of the established amounts.
+- The fees for the right to engage in retail sales of alcoholic beverages for food service establishments were reduced by 25% from the established rates.

 - turnover tax, property tax, land tax, water tax – with instalment plan of 12 months;